This Day in History: George Washington bids the nation farewell (again)

 We know this because of an incident that occurred in 1825.

 Thomas Jefferson was then working to create a list of “text and documents” for use at the University of Virginia law school.
 Jefferson asked Madison for help in generating his list, and Madison was quick to suggest Washington’s Farewell Address.
 Jefferson loved it, pronouncing himself “particularly pleased with your inclusion of Genl.
 Wash’s addresses, which had not occurred to me or I should have referred to them also.”

 Ultimately, the list approved by the Board of Visitors of the University of Virginia named Washington’s Farewell Address as one of the “best guides” for understanding the “distinctive principles of the government of our State, and of that of the United States.”

 Did you know that the Address is still read on the Senate floor once every year?
 The Address is read on George Washington’s birthday.
-In 2017, Republican Senator Ben Sasse read the Farewell.
-In 2018, it will be the Democrats’ turn to pick a reader.
+In 2020, Democrat Senator Tammy Baldwin read the Farewell.
+In 2021, it will be the Republicans’ turn to pick a reader.

 How appropriate.
 The Address is not only a distinctive guide to understanding American government, but it is also a reminder of the amazing step that George Washington took: By retiring, he set a precedent for peaceful transitions of power from one President to the next.
 If he’d died in office, that important precedent might never have been set.

 Yet again, one is left wondering what this nation would look like if anyone other than George Washington had served as its first President and its first Commander-in-Chief.

 More on George Washington and his Farewell Address can be found in the book that I co-authored with Joseph C. Smith, Jr., Under God: George Washington and the Question of Church and State.